WordPress/gutenberg/docs/testing-overview.md

 ## End to end Testing

-If you're using the built-in local environment above, you can run the e2e tests locally using this command:
+If you're using the built-in [local environment](https://github.com/WordPress/gutenberg/blob/master/CONTRIBUTING.md#local-environment), you can run the e2e tests locally using this command:

 ```bash
 npm run test-e2e